Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: Procedure for Synthesis of For-all Attacks on Communication Protocols

 \subsection{Problem formulation}

-In this section, we formulate the Attacker Supervisory Control and Observation Problem (ASCOP), which is an instance of a standard SCT partial-observation supervisory control problem, but where the attacker plays the role of ``supervisor'' and the specification is a \textit{violation} of a given communication protocol property.
-ASCOP is the formal statement of the \textsc{For-all} attack synthesis problem that is solved in our case studies on ABP and TCP.
+In this section, we formulate the Attack-Supervisor Synthesis Problem (ASSP), which is an instance of a standard SCT partial-observation supervisory control problem, but where the attacker plays the role of ``supervisor'' and the specification is a \textit{violation} of a given communication protocol property.
+ASSP is the formal statement of the \textsc{For-all} attack synthesis problem that is solved in our case studies on ABP and TCP.

-\textbf{Plant:~~~} As was described earlier, $G_C$ and/or $G_N$ are modified to represent the attacker's ability of inserting and/or discarding packets, resulting in new automata denoted by $G_{C,a}$ and $G_{N,a}$.
-Next, we form the plant $G_a$ for ASCOP as the parallel composition of nominal and infiltrated automata.
+\descpar{Attacked-Plant} As was described earlier, $G_C$ and/or $G_N$ are modified to represent the attacker's ability of inserting and/or discarding packets, resulting in new automata denoted by $G_{C,a}$ and $G_{N,a}$.
+Next, we form the plant $G_a$ for ASSP as the parallel composition of nominal and infiltrated automata.
 For example, if the network is infiltrated by the attacker, then $G_a = G_{PA} \parallel G_{PB} \parallel G_C \parallel G_{N,a} \parallel G_e$.

-\textbf{Specification:~~~} Next, we construct $H_a$ based on the given safety or liveness property to be violated, as discussed in \cref{subsec:safety} and \cref{subsec:liveness}.
-Since marking of states in $H_a$ is detemined by marking in $G_{sm}$ or $G_{lm}$, the language marked by $H_a$, $\mlang(H_a)$, represents strings where the attacker wins, because \begin{enumerate}[(i)] \item These strings are feasible in $G_a$ by construction. \item These strings lead the safety or liveness monitor to a marked state. \end{enumerate}
+\descpar{Attack Specification} Next, we construct $H_a$ using \cref{alg:attack-spec:safety} or \cref{alg:attack-spec:liveness} based on the given safety or nonblockingness property to be violated, as discussed in \cref{subsec:safety} and \cref{subsec:liveness}.
+Since marking of states in $H_a$ is determined by marking in $G_{sm}$ or $G_{nm}$, the language marked by $H_a$, $\mlang(H_a)$, represents strings where the attacker wins, because \begin{enumerate}[(i)] \item These strings are feasible in $G_a$ by construction. \item These strings lead the safety or nonblockingness monitor to a marked state. \end{enumerate}

-As we discussed in \cref{sec:models}, it is reasonable to assume that in PITM attacks the attacker cannot disable or enable the events in the nominal (non-infiltrated) automata, and also that the attacker only observes the events in the automata of the infiltrated components.
+As we discussed in \cref{subsec:models:system}, it is reasonable to assume that in PITM attacks the attacker cannot disable or enable the events in the nominal (non-infiltrated) automata, and also that the attacker only observes the events in the automata of the infiltrated components.
 Thus we define the two partitions of $E_a$ in \cref{eq:plant:attack}, from the viewpoint of the attacker (which plays the role of supervisor): \begin{enumerate}[(i)] \item \emph{Controllable events} $E_{a,c}$ and \emph{uncontrollable events} $E_{a,uc}$ for controllability. \item \emph{Obsevable events} $E_{a,o}$ and \emph{unobservable events} $E_{a,uo}$ for observability. \end{enumerate}

-Consequently, we have a the following supervisory control problem, under partial observation, for the attacker.
+Consequently, we have the following supervisory control problem, under partial observation, for the attacker.